Amin-Matola/Network/README.md

 ## Warning

 None of the materials contained here are intended for malicious purposes.
+They are intended for knowledge purposes.
-The owner will posses no liability for any mischief that may come thereof...
+The owner, however, posses no liability for any mischief that may come thereof...